The roof-rack that lets your cargo bike roam further

 A quick note on insurance & recovery

-If you’re transporting a bike on the roof, ETA cycle insurance covers accidental damage while it’s on the rack - and if you need to leave it up there for a bit, the policy explains how theft cover applies, too.
+If you’re transporting a bike on the roof, ETA cycle insurance covers accidental damage while it’s on the rack.
+And while it's up there, the policy explains how theft cover applies, too.

 {{cta-ebike}}